In this article, I’ll explain why creators should start a personal media company and how to do it.

 After all, your website and other digital properties may become assets you can sell later.
 As an example, according to Empire Flippers, it’s possible to sell a content website for 32-to-47 times the monthly profits—an eye-watering amount for creators.

 Don’t worry too much about the name of your registered business.
 Many personal media company owners use something generic based on their initials, such as BC Holdings.
 Chances are, your actual business will evolve over time too.
+You might also be keen to learn how creators can stop overthinking.

 Pick Your Domain